DawsonGraham/launch_darkly_exercise/README.md

 1. Clone the repository
 2. `cd` into the launch_darkly_exercise repository
-3. Run the following command from your terminal: `npm start`
+3. Run the following command from your terminal: `npm start`.
+If you experience errors here, try running `npm install` and then `npm start`
 4. Click on the underlined text to find out who will win the Super Bowl!

 There are currently a total of six unique user keys that are being targeted by the LaunchDarkly feature flag.
 Those include: